greymd/ttcopy/README.md

 ```

 # Configuration
-First of all, `ttcopy` command displays the screen to set default ID/Password.
+First of all, `ttcopy` command displays the screen to let you set default ID and Password.
-Please
-ID and Password **as you like**.
+Please prepare ID and Password **as you like**.
 Be lazy!
 You are **NOT** required to register them on any services.
-The data you copied can be pasted within the hosts having same ID/Password.
+The data you copied can be pasted within the hosts having same ID and Password.

 ```sh
 $ ttcopy